modelity

 * Use of predefined error codes instead of error messages for easier

-customization of error reporting (if needed)
+customization of error reporting if needed

 * Ease of providing custom types simply by defining

-`__modelity_type_descriptor__` static method in user-defined type.
+`__modelity_type_descriptor__` static method in user-defined type, or by

 ## Rationale